Nazek-Altayeb/kush-library/README.md

 With the use of our website, you be able to:
 * Read a brief summary of each book, and figure what the book cover looks like.
-* Watch a video takes you through the history of library and the most famous one thousands of years ago.
+* Watch a video which will take you through the history of libraries. and the most famous ones before thousands of years ago.
-* Track our location on site, in case you decide to visit us.
+* Find our location on site.
-* Send us queries or comments
+* Send us queries or comments.

 # Features